 Also located in Dawsonville is Uncle Shuck’s.
 Known for its incredibly intricate corn maze, you may or may not choose to spend most of your day finding your way through it.
 If mazes aren’t your thing, you can always hitch a ride on their hay-filled trailer to pick out the perfect pumpkin for your family.
 After dusk, if you’re brave enough, there are haunted hayrides and a haunted trail ride.
 And even the corn maze gets a creepy makeover!
 Prices vary for each activity, and children 4 and under are free.

 TravelingMom Sarah Gilliland recommends a visit to Old Baker Farm located slightly southeast of Birmingham, Alabama in a town called Harpersville.
 Old Baker Farm offers the usual hayrides, hay mazes, and pumpkin picking, which is all included in the admission price for those 3 and up, but they also host special event days during the fall season.

 On Oct.
 9-10, Cowboy Days will include Western music, hay rides and a pumpkin patch.
 Kids are encouraged to come dressed in their Western attire.

 On Oct.
 23-24, a Cotton Pickin’ Celebration will feature artisans from all over the area showing off their skills including blacksmiths, basket makers, soap makers and more.

 Special event days have special operating hours, so be sure to check out their website before planning your visit.

 Berry Patch Farms

-There are plenty of opportunities great Fall pictures with the pumpkins, on the playground area, or with the baby animals in the mini-farm area.
+There are plenty of opportunities for great fall pictures with the pumpkins, on the playground area or with the baby animals in the mini-farm area.